 With 37 AP courses in 22 subject areas to choose from, high schools offering AP classes host an average of eight AP courses, the most popular of which are U.S. History, English, and Calculus.
+Find out in this article what the AP generally consists of.

 They say getting into college is more competitive than ever and that claim certainly seems to be backed up by the record numbers of high school students taking -- and passing -- AP exams.